About the Virtual Care (Telemedicine) Program:

 Frequently Asked Questions (FAQ):

-What does the nursing team bring to a telemedicine appointment?
+What does the nursing team bring to a virtual care appointment?

 If a nurse is completing a visit, they typically will bring a laptop, camera, and digital stethoscope.
 There are other specialized tools such as a Horus scope.
 To use the digital stethoscope, the specialist on the other end must also have a digital stethoscope.